|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 |Travel | Accommodation | Restaurants | Gourmet Traveller | Towns | Property | The Grapevine | Mind, Body & Spirit|

 There is evidence of the town’s lasting prosperity all around.
 The wine domains, the boutiques and specialist shops, the luxurious hotels and restaurants all herald the visitor.
-Visit Domaine Michel Laroche in Rue Auxerre or their new venture, the Laroche wine bar, boutique hotel, restaurant and shop, the Hotel du Vieux Moulin, 18 Rue des Moulins, to taste some of the best of local wines.
-Laroche are offering a one day wine course, with lunch included.
+Visit Domaine Michel Laroche in Rue Auxerre or their wine bar, boutique hotel, restaurant and shop, the Hotel du Vieux Moulin, 18 Rue des Moulins, to taste some of the best of local wines.
+Laroche offers a one day wine course, with lunch included.

 Another cellar worth visiting is William